 AP United States History is and elective course that focuses on developing students' abilities to think conceptually about U.S. history from approximately 1491 to the present and apply historical thinking skills as they learn about the past.
 Seven themes of equal importance - identity; peopling; politics and power; work, exchange, and technology; America in the world; environment and geography; and ideas, beliefs, and culture - provide areas of historical inquiry for investigation throughout the course.
 These require students to reason historically about continuity and change over time and make comparisons among various historical developments in different times and places.
-AP U.S. History also includes a series of inquiry and project-based tasks that are required of students pursuing the Seal of Civic Readiness (Civics Pathway) in the Syracuse City School District.

 AP and NYS Regents Exam at the end of this course.
-NCAA Approved
+NCAA Approved Offered at Nottingham

-SOC 753 SYRACUSE UNIVERSITY PROJECT ADVANCE (SUPA) AMERICAN HISTORY

-(1 Credit weighted/6 Credits HST 101 and 102)
+SOC 753 SYRACUSE UNIVERSITY PROJECT ADVANCE (SUPA) AMERICAN HISTORY (1 Credit weighted/6 Credits HST 101 and 102)

 The American History sequence is a full-year college elective course comprised of History 101: American History to 1865 and History 102: The United States Since 1865.
 In this course we will study American attitudes and beliefs about political democracy, social justice, economic opportunity, equality, and the environment, and we will trace how those attitudes and beliefs have evolved in the first two-and-a-half centuries of American history.
 We will study history as a process through which our society and our country came to be as they are today.
 It is hoped that, by the end of the course, students will not only know more about the American experience, but will have learned how to read critically, to construct persuasive arguments, to use evidence effectively, and to hone a variety of crucial analytic skills.
-SUPA American History also includes a series of inquiry and project-based tasks that are required of students pursuing the Seal of Civic Readiness (Civics Pathway) in the Syracuse City School District.

 NYS Regents Exam at the end of this course.
-NCAA Approved
+NCAA Approved Offered at ITC, Henninger, Nottingham